 For example, you can prioritize one satellite device over the others for a set amount of time which works great for parental controls.
 Way better than your everyday average wireless router.

-However, it lacks advanced networking features like dedicated port forwarding which could be a problem for some gamers.
+However, Google wifi lacks advanced networking features like dedicated port forwarding which could be a problem for some gamers.
 If you lose your internet connection you have no way to change settings with this device.
 That in and of itself is, in my opinion, the biggest lack of features here.

-If you aren’t a tech-savvy person or just want something affordable that stays automatically updated and secure then this mesh network will work fine for you.
+If you aren’t a tech-savvy person or just want something affordable that stays automatically updated and secure then Google has a network that will work fine for you.
 You can check this product out over here on Amazon if you are interested in learning more.

-Eero has been on the market for a while and was one of the first consumer-grade mesh wireless networks, so they’ve had time to improve the unit with the newer generations.
+Eero has been on the market for a while and was one of the first consumer-grade mesh wi fi networks, so they’ve had time to improve the unit with the newer generations.

-This is a true tri-band mesh system with a dedicated band for communication between devices, and the units themselves are small and are very eye appealing in design.
+This is a true tri-band wi-fi mesh system with a dedicated band for communication between devices, and the Eero beacon’s themselves are small and are very eye appealing in design.
 The price isn’t as appealing, but let’s dive into the features of the Eero device and the tech behind it and see if it’s worth it.

-- You can have as many beacons as you want.
+- You can have as many Eero beacon’s as you want.

 - Setup through the Eero app was very easy.